BobbyESP/Spowlo/README.md

 </div>

+# ANNOUNCEMENT
+I'm making a library to be able to download songs from Spotify, called [spotdl-android](https://github.com/BobbyESP/spotdl-android/).
+When that library is finished I'll probably remake this app having as principal function download songs, albums, playlists... and the Spotify mods downloading as one more of it's features.
+I hope you understand it!
+Thank you!

 # 📣 NOTICE
-~~I'm aware of an issue with Play Protect.
-This is marking my app as milicious when it isn't (you have the source code).
-This is because the app is not in the Whitelist of Play Protect.
-I've already sent a form for fixing this to Google Thanks for you comprehension.~~

 ### The app has been approved by Google!

 # 📸Screenshots